 Formal Investigation.
 Any discretionary investigation conducted at the direction of the Commissioners pursuant to M.G.L. c.
 19C, § 8 and 118 CMR 6.00: Formal Commissioners' Investigations.
 A Formal Investigation may also be known as a Commissioners' Investigation.

-2.02: continued

 Intake Form.
 The document generated by the Commission based upon the initial report of an allegation of Abuse of a Person with a Disability.